String#parse_csv fails to parse "\r" character embedded string

 $ ruby -rcsv -ve 'p ["aa\rbb"].to_csv.parse_csv(:row_sep => "\n")'

 ruby 1.9.3dev (2010-11-19 trunk 29830) [x86_64-linux]

-#2 Updated by James Gray almost 5 years ago
+#2 Updated by James Gray about 5 years ago

 - Status changed from Open to Rejected

 Sorry, not sure how I missed this ticket.
 As Timothy says, this is intended documented behavior: